TC38-TG4 - Proxying Support for Sleep Modes (presentation)

 - EPA will review the submittal based on the level of proxying functionality and the appropriate set of weightings.

 For questions about the content of the standard and process, please contact Bruce Nordman.
+The Standard ECMA-393 has won the SEAD Connected Efficiency Award.

 Figure 1.0 - Description of the concept of "Proxying"